Join our Newsletter

 Slender House, Scape House, Frame House, and Framing House, all use the same combination of materials that subtly highlight the different blocks that come together to form each property.
 Considering the exposed nature of the sites, each property was configured in a way that enabled the blocks to frame views outside while minimizing views in, thanks to carefully positioned glazing.

 The dynamic boxed-shaped volumes provide a rhythmic layout that’s designed to express the variety in interior spaces as a series of protrusions and extensions from the walls and the roof.
 In each property, the architect has made the entrance into one of the main features that typically flows as a linear passage through the entirety of the ground floor to the back of the properties.
+While the boxes are separate from one another, by different external materials, internally they are beautifully connected with framed openings that allow a continuous sightline between each space.

 The external facades of these buildings are typically black and grey.
 Black render, black or grey corrugated metal and naturally grey-toned concrete.
 However, internally the architect has chosen a light palette.
 The interior walls are all finished in a simple coat of white paint, with the occasional accent wall coated in wood.